Saturday, 6 January 2018

 Watching Paddington 2, I get a Proustian jolt when the big-hearted bear opens a faked-up film-prop antiquarian book and Tower Bridge pops up: as a child I had a real version of this.

 But where is that book now?
 I thought it was among the hundreds of musty tomes I'd smuggled into the house after my parents died.
-I ransack the double-stacked shelves, constantly distracted: Cockney Stories of the Great War, World War II knitting patterns, anything by P. G. Wodehouse...
+I ransack the double-stacked shelves, constantly distracted: Cockney Stories of the Great War, World War II knitting patterns, P. G. Wodehouse...

 Paddington's version